Siena Cathedral: Works of art

 The cathedral's valuable pieces of art including The Feast of Herod by Donatello, and works by Bernini and the young Michelangelo make it an extraordinary museum of Italian sculpture.
 The Annunciation between St. Ansanus and St. Margaret, a masterwork of Gothic painting by Simone Martini and Lippo Memmi, decorated a side altar of the church until 1799, when it was moved to the Uffizi of Florence.

-The funeral monument for cardinal Riccardo Petroni (Siena 1250 - Genoa 1314, a jurisconsult of Pope Boniface VIII) was erected between 1317 and 1318 by the Sienese sculptor Tino di Camaino.
+The funeral monument for cardinal Riccardo Petroni (1250–1314, a jurisconsult of Pope Boniface VIII) was erected between 1317 and 1318 by the Sienese sculptor Tino di Camaino.
 He had succeeded his father as the master-builder of the Siena cathedral.
 The marble monument in the left transept is the earliest example of 14th-century funeral architecture.
 It is composed of a richly decorated sarcophagus, held aloft on the shoulders of four statues.
 Above the sarcophagus, two angels draw apart a curtain, revealing the cardinal lying on his deathbed, accompanied by two guardian angels.
 The monument is crowned by a spired tabernacle with statues of the Madonna and Child, Saint Peter and Saint Paul.

-In the pavement, in front of this monument, lies the bronze tombstone of Bishop Giovanni di Bartolomeo Pecci, bishop of Grosseto, made by Donatello in 1427.
+In the pavement, in front of this monument, lies the bronze tombstone of Bishop Giovanni Pecci, bishop of Grosseto, made by Donatello in 1427.
 It shows the dead prelate laid out in a concave bier in highly illusionistic low relief.
 Looking at it obliquely from the end of the tomb, gives the impression of a three-dimensionality.
 It was originally located in front of the high altar and moved to the present location in 1506.

 The wall tomb of bishop Tommaso Piccolomini del Testa is set above the small door leading to the bell tower.
 It is the work of the Sienese painter and sculptor Neroccio di Bartolomeo de' Landi in 1483.

 The Piccolomini Altarpiece, left of the entrance to the library, is the work of the Lombard sculptor Andrea Bregno in 1483.
 This altarpiece is remarkable because of the four sculptures in the lower niches, made by the young Michelangelo between 1501 and 1504: Saint Peter, Saint Paul, Saint Gregory (with the help of an assistant) and Saint Pius.
 On top of the altar is the Madonna and Child, a sculpture (probably) by Jacopo della Quercia.

 Many of the Duomo's furnishings, reliquaries, and artwork, have been removed to the adjacent Museo dell'Opera del Duomo.
 This includes Duccio's Maestà altarpiece, some panels of which are scattered around the world or lost.
 Duccio's large stained glass window, original to the building, was removed out of precaution during WWII for fear of shattering from bombs or fire.
 A replica has been installed in the Duomo ever since.
-The glass depicts a typical Sienese religious subject- three panels of the death, Assumption, and Coronation of Mary, flanked by the city's most important patron saints, Saint Ansanus; Saint Sabinus; Saint Crescentius; and Saint Victor, and in four corners are the Four Evangelists.
+The glass depicts a typical Sienese religious subject- three panels of the Death, Assumption, and Coronation of Mary, flanked by the city's most important patron saints, Saint Ansanus; Saint Sabinus; Saint Crescentius; and Saint Victor, and in four corners are the Four Evangelists.